zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 .. note::
 	To change the configuration of the device, the destination address must be set back to the local unicast address before issuing any configuration commands.

 Sending raw mesh packets is a good way to test model message handler implementations during development, as it can be done without having to implement the sending model.
-By default, only the reception of the model messages can be tested this way, as the Mesh Shell only includes the foundation models.
-To receive a packet in the Mesh Shell node, you have to add a model with a valid opcode handler list to the composition data in ``subsys/bluetooth/mesh/shell.c``, and print the incoming message to the shell in the handler callback.
+By default, only the reception of the model messages can be tested this way, as the Bluetooth mesh shell only includes the foundation models.
+To receive a packet in the mesh node, you have to add a model with a valid opcode handler list to the composition data in ``subsys/bluetooth/mesh/shell.c``, and print the incoming message to the shell in the handler callback.

 Parameter formats
 *****************

-The Mesh Shell commands are parsed with a variety of formats:
+The Bluetooth mesh shell commands are parsed with a variety of formats:

 .. list-table:: Parameter formats
 	:widths: 1 4 2